WICG/dbsc/DBSCE/LocalKeyHelper-Mac.md

   }
 ```

-The MDM service can do post script to update the URLs in this file without touching the Local Key Helpers file.
+The MDM service can run an on-device script to update the URLs in this file without changing the Local Key Helper definition file.